Amos Lane

 Amos Lane (March 1, 1778 – September 2, 1849) was an American lawyer and politician who served two terms as a U.S. Representative from Indiana from 1833 to 1837.

+His youngest son, James Henry Lane, was a controversial figure during the Bleeding Kansas struggles prompted by the Kansas-Nebraska Act of 1854, as well as the commander of the Kansas Brigade effecting the emancipation of slaves in Missouri during the American Civil War.

 Early life and education

-Born near Aurora, New York, Lane attended the public schools.
-He studied law, was admitted to the bar and commenced practice at Lawrenceburg, Indiana, in 1808.
-He moved to Burlington, Kentucky, and practiced law.
-He returned to Lawrenceburg, Indiana, in 1814 and continued the practice of his profession.
-That same year, his son James Henry Lane, was born.